BAderinto/capstone-project/README.md

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search
 For the hyperparameter tuning experiment, `RandomForestClassifier` algorithm from the `sklearn.ensemble` framework in conjuction with hyperDrive was used.
-The only hyperparameter used for this experiment is `n_estimators`, the number of trees in the forest, which was given the value 20
+The hyperparameters used for this experiment are `n_estimators`, the number of trees in the forest, with default value is 20 and `min_samples_split` the minimum number of samples required to split an internal node, default value is 2.

 The conda_dependencies.yml was added to the created environment that contains the scikit-learn library as shown below.